 Final processing for grades from the semester should be complete approximately one week (excluding Sundays and holidays) after the end of the term.
 Preliminary Probation/Dismissal status will be determined at that point.
 A two-week correction period will be allowed before the final Probation/Dismissal status for the term is determined.

 Grade appeal procedures vary by college.
 However, in almost all cases the first step is to speak with the instructor of the class.
 Most problems can be resolved at this level.

-For more specific information for undergraduate students, consult the Undergraduate Bulletin or the department office of the course in question.
-For graduate students, see the Graduate Studies Bulletin.
+For more specific information for undergraduate students, consult the Undergraduate Catalog or the department office of the course in question.
+For graduate students, see the Graduate Studies Catalog.

 "Pass/No Pass" Privilege

 The "Pass/No Pass" (P/N) option is designed for your use by seeking to expand your intellectual horizons by taking courses in areas where you may have had minimal preparation.
 Neither the "P" nor the "N" grade contributes to your GPA.

 - "P" is interpreted to mean a grade of "C" or above.
 A grade of "C-" is not acceptable.